-Containers should seal properly, preferably be transparent or translucent, be labeled (choose a labeling system that allows for constant changes), be BPA-free, and be dishwasher and microwave safe.
+Containers should seal properly, be transparent or translucent, be labeled (choose a labeling system that allows for constant changes), be BPA-free, and be dishwasher and microwave-safe.

 The freezer and fridge organization also needs to consider the zoning.
-By grouping items according to purpose or type of meal in the freezer and fridge, everyone has an easier time finding what they need.
+Everyone can easily find what they need by grouping items in the freezer and fridge according to purpose or type of meal.

 What happens after you come home from grocery shopping?
 Do you place plastic bags in the fridge to avoid dealing with the groceries?
 You might find the lightbulbs and toilet paper you bought inside the fridge tomorrow morning.

-It takes me a lot longer to organize what I bring from the store than the errand.
-Yet, I manage the groceries every single time.
-An hour devoted to the process pays off in many ways during the week.
-It helps me save time while cooking, allows me to plan varied, healthy meals, looks delicious and inviting (so family members get interested in healthy cooking), and makes it joyful to cook when everything is organized, fresh, clean,, and accessible.
+This helps me save time while cooking, allows me to plan varied, healthy meals, looks delicious and inviting (so family members get interested in healthy cooking), and makes cooking joyful when everything is organized, fresh, clean, and accessible.

 Schedule an hour to plan your menus for the entire week.
 Make this a commitment and calendar this hour on the same day, at the same time every week.
-Make the list of ingredients for each dish with specific quantities, according to the amount you plan to prepare.
+Make a list of ingredients for each dish with specific quantities according to the amount you plan to prepare.
 Having the particular amounts you need helps you save money by not overbuying and not wasting products.

 Pull out those index cards and mix and match your dishes to get complete meals.
 All the information you need to prepare your grocery list will be there.
 Leave those index cards out, group them by meal and date of the week, and you’ll be ready to go when you start cooking.

-Plan your grocery shopping for the same day each week.
+Choose a day of the week to plan your grocery shopping and do this every week.
 If this is part of your routine, it will become a habit.
 As part of your grocery shopping process, block in your calendar the time needed to deal with the stuff when you bring the groceries home.

 Select containers that are similar in size and shape, so they stack nicely in the fridge and freezer.
 Avoid round containers because they don’t use the space efficiently.
-Stay with a line that serves both the refrigerator and freezer, so you only buy one type of container.
-Select a microwave-safe system, dishwasher safe, and BPA-free line of containers.
-I love the TellFresh line from The Container Store.
+Stay with a line that serves the refrigerator and freezer, so you only buy one type of container.
+Select a microwave-safe system, dishwasher-safe, and BPA-free line of containers.
+I love the these containers for fridge and freezer.

 Remove all packaging.
 Remove stems and other non-edible parts and cut up the fruits and vegetables.
-By washing and repacking in sealed containers, your produce will stay fresh for longer.
+Your produce will stay fresh longer by washing and repacking in sealed containers.
 Also, your fridge and pantry will look spectacular.
 Everything washed, cut, and ready to go will make meal prep straightforward and more pleasant.
 You’ll have your Mise en Place in a flash!

 Another great advantage of following this routine is having healthy snacks very accessible.
 When we are hungry, we eat what’s available.
 And if we have ready-made fruit packs or cut-up veggies available, we will probably make healthier snack choices.

 You save a lot of space in the freezer and fridge when you remove your frozen items from the packaging and re-group them in designated freezer containers or use your freezer door compartments.
-Frozen fruits and vegetables in bags, for example, don’t stack well, and once we open the bags, the product doesn’t preserve their freshness the same way.
+Frozen fruits and vegetables in bags, for example, stack poorly, and once the bags are opened, the content starts deteriorating.

-Don’t skip the labeling part.
-To maintain the freshness of your fridge and freezer products, you need to know their expiration date.
+Be sure to complete the labeling part.
+You must know their expiration date to maintain the freshness of your fridge and freezer products.
 I know labels can be problematic, and the process could be tedious.
 Labels in the freezer and fridge need to change quite often.
 Pick a flexible label system such as Label Once labels!
-Write on them with any sharpie or marker and erase with any eraser.
+Write on them with any sharpie or marker and erase them with an eraser.
 These labels stay on the containers, even if you put them in the microwave or the dishwasher.
-It is simple to label and relabel with this product.
+It is simple to label and relabel this product.

 Use transparent or translucent air-tight containers for dry goods such as flour, sugar, rice, pasta, dry beans, chips, cookies, crackers, and cereal.
-This way, products stay fresh longer, and you’ll know how much product is left.
+This way, products stay fresh longer, and you’ll know how much is left.
 These containers stack well and give your pantry that polished look we all want.
-Bags and opened boxes do not look appealing and do not stack well, they can spill, and the product inside can easily get contaminated.
+Bags and opened boxes do not look appealing or stack well; they can spill, and the product inside can get contaminated.